Wednesday Clear. Light winds.

-Friday Sunny.
-Light winds becoming E/NE 15 to 20 km/h during the morning then becoming light during the day.
+Thursday Sunny.
+Light winds becoming N/NE 15 to 25 km/h in the morning then becoming light in the middle of the day.

 Northwest Weather Forecasts

 ||20||39||5%||< 1mm||Nil||SSE 17||27||SSE 13||13|

 ||20||38||5%||< 1mm||Nil||ESE 15||21||SSW 13||12|

 ||19||37||5%||< 1mm||Nil||SE 18||24||S 14||14|

 Melbourne's volatile weather will live up to its reputation during this year's Melbourne Cup carnival.